 If the project is not delivered, the new class of international trains will no longer be able to serve Ashford International station after 2016.
-This is because the new Class 374 Eurostar trains, which are already in service with more trains planned to be introduced through to December 2017, will replace the existing Class 373 fleet on the London-Paris route as well as operating the new London - Amsterdam service.
+This is because the new Class 374 Eurostar trains, which are already in service with more trains planned to be introduced through to December 2017, will by the end of February 2018 have entirely replaced the existing Class 373 fleet on the London-Paris route as well as operating the new London - Amsterdam service.
 These new trains, as well as those which would be used by any other future international rail operator such as Deutsche Bahn, would not be compatible with the existing signalling system used on the spurs which link HS1 with Ashford International Station.